 Where can I get this additional code?
 Isn’t it the same as my PayPal password?

 No, the 3D-secure code is given to you by your card issuing bank and is not the same as your PayPal password.
 The bank that issued the card that you’ve added to your PayPal wallet can give you the details on how to register to get your 3D-Secure code.
 You may also find that your bank has made it even easier for you in case you never received this 3D-Secure code for the card.
 For example, on the 3D-Secure verification screen which is controlled by the bank, you may see helpful options such as ‘forgot your code?’ or a similar type of message.
 If not then you’ll need to contact your bank.
 You can also pay with your bank account directly in many countries or alternatively your existing PayPal balance should you have funds already on your PayPal account, without needing the 3D-Secure code.
 Banks’ processes are all different, so you will need to contact your bank should the above options not prove successful.

 Am I going to have to do this extra step every time I pay with PayPal?

-No. We will only ask for this additional code from your bank where it is necessary to comply with the new regulations.
+No. We will only ask for this additional code from your bank where it is necessary.
 In most cases, you will be able to continue to pay with PayPal with just a few easy steps.
 This additional step has been deployed for the safety and security of all users of PayPal in addition to the continuing efforts we provide to keep your money safer.